VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 Of course, we also need to deal with our PRINT_START macro, usually found in `printer.cfg`.

 This tutorial is primarily concerned with step 1 as well as our PRINT_START macro.
-We will be using SuperSlicer for the slicer and a Voron 2.4 for the printer side of things (tho any Voron will do).
+We will be using SuperSlicer for the slicer and a Voron 2.4 for the printer side of things (though any Voron will do).

 On the slicer side, lets take a look at the default configuration for the printer's custom G-code.
 Specifically, this is the **Start G-code**: